 Before the output tokens are processed by the decoder, they are transformed into continuous vector representations, or embeddings, of dimension $d_{dec}$ using a linear transformation.
 The embedding is complemented by positional encoding.
 The decoder does not contain a function that keeps track of the sequence order, like recurrence or convolutions.
 To address this, the Graph-to-SFILES model uses pairs of sinusoidal functions \citep{Vaswani2017_AttentionIsAll}.
 A positional encoding vector is calculated for every input token and added to the embedding, allowing the model to differentiate identical tokens at different positions.
 The resulting embedding is fed into the decoder.

-The decoder contains multiple layers where each layer contains blocks of attention mechanisms and FFNs.
+The decoder contains multiple layers and each layer contains blocks of attention mechanisms and FFNs.
 First, the decoder analyzes the embedded output $\bm{x}\in\mathbb{R}^{d_{dec}}$ with the scaled dot-product attention mechanism as described by

 Similar to the attention in the graph encoder (Section \ref{sec:2023_Graph-to-SFILES_method_encoder}), attention describes the importance of one token for the context of another token.
 The attention mechanism is enhanced by using $m$ attention heads that calculate the attention independently.
 The resulting outputs of each attention head are concatenated as introduced in Section \ref{sec:2023_Graph-to-SFILES_method_encoder}.
 Second, we introduce the encoded process graph to the decoder.
 The encoded graph is multiplied by the query matrix $\bm{W}_{q_{dec}}$ and key matrix $\bm{W}_{k_{dec}}$ in a further attention block.
 The output of the previous attention block is multiplied by the value matrix $\bm{W}_{v_{dec}}$.
 Third, an FFN is applied to transform the output of the self-attention mechanism.
 Each block has a residual connection where the block's output and the residual are summed and normalized using $LayerNorm$.
 Finally, the sequence decoder's output is mapped to a probability for the next token to be added to the output sequence.